mui/base-ui/docs/data/base/components/tabs/tabs.md

 ## Composing a custom React component

-Use the `render` prop to override the rendered elemen.:
+Use the `render` prop to override the rendered element:

 ```jsx
 <Tabs.Tab render={<MyCustomTab />} />